theogroup/ogroup.net/src/_posts/2018-12-06-customers-wear-your-brand-values.md

       video_height:
   - text_markdown: >-
-      Joakim Lundquist, CEO / Founder of Lundquist, a corporate Communications firm in Milan said<br>about the issue: “The Dolce Gabbana crisis should be seen as a wakeup call for companies in the fashion industry.
+      Joakim Lundquist, CEO / Founder of Lundquist, a corporate Communications firm in Milan said about the issue: “The Dolce Gabbana crisis should be seen as a wakeup call for companies in the fashion industry.
 Scandals like this confirm our research findings that fashion and luxury companies can no longer afford to ignore stakeholder expectations for transparency,